spraakbanken/sparv-pipeline/docs/developers-guide/sparv-classes.md

 **Arguments:**

 - `config_name`: The config variable pointing out what source annotations to include.

-- `is_input`: If set to `False` the annotations won't be added to the rule's input.
-Default: `True`
+## SourceAnnotationsAllSourceFiles
+List of source annotations to be included in the export.
+This list is defined in the corpus configuration.
+This differs from `SourceAnnotations` in that the source annotations structure file (created by using `SourceStructure`) of _every_ source file will be added as dependencies.

+**Arguments:**

+- `config_name`: The config variable pointing out what source annotations to include.

 ## SourceStructure
-Every annotation available in a source file.
+Every annotation name available in a source file.

 **Arguments:**